philou/philou.github.com/source/_posts/2018-05-24-avoid-mocks-and-test-your-core-domain-faster-with-hexagonal-architecture.markdown

 ####### app/controllers/tasks_controller.rb

 Finally, all the pieces interact together in the controller.
+This controller basically does what the previous version was, it's just using different classes.
 Obviously, we'll need to adapt the views and the tests.

 ```ruby
 require 'core/task'